 Timing and Intuition

 Consider when she'll most appreciate your gift.
 Some items are perfect for the first few weeks when she's recovering and largely housebound.
 Others are better suited for month two or three, when the initial shock has worn off and she's beginning to think about reconnecting with herself.
+These early months are often described as the fourth trimester, a period when both mother and baby are adapting to significant physical, emotional and practical change.

 If you're close enough to ask, do.
 A simple text—"I'd love to send you something.
 What would actually help right now?"—shows respect for her unique situation and preferences.
 If you're not sure, gifts that address comfort and self-care rarely miss the mark.